|Written and Edited by MarkEAW

 set by the Hosts ini and used for all players.)

-Back in 2001 when this information was discovered then used and
+Back in 2001 when this information was discovered, then it was used and

 tested, many players where a bit skeptical at first if it really